ggonnella/prost/README.md

 ## Documentation

-For further information, see the documentation under ``manuals``:
+For further information, see the documentation under ``docs``:
-- ``setup.py`` describes how to install and setup Prost on a new system
+- ``installation.py`` describes how to install and setup Prost on a new system
-- ``init.py`` describes how to create the database, download the data and load it into the database, after the setup is completed
+- ``prostdb_setup.py`` describes how to create the database, download the data and load it into the database, after the setup is completed
-- ``update.py`` describes how to automatically update the data from external sources
+- ``prostdb_update.py`` describes how to automatically update the data from external sources